ac3cloud/escape-fridge/README.md

-# Escape Booth
+# Escape Fridge

-AWS Summit Sydney 2018 Escape Booth
+AWS Summit Sydney 2018 Escape Fridge

 # WE WILL BE OPEN SOURCING THIS CODE SO BE CAREFUL ABOUT YOUR COMMITS